amandavid0032/Web-Development/laravel.md

 ## 📔 Laravel

 ## 📘 what is laravel
 Laravel is a popular open-source PHP web framework used for building modern, dynamic web applications.
-It follows the MVC (Model-View-Controller) architectural pattern, which promotes separation of concerns and enhances code organization, making development more efficient and maintainable.
+It follows the MVC (Model-View-Controller) architectural pattern, which promotes the separation of concerns and enhances code organization, making development more efficient and maintainable.

 ---